tjbencomo/bulk-rnaseq/README.md

 ## Installation
 1. Install Singularity and `snakemake`
-2. Download the appropriate [`kallisto`](https://github.com/pachterlab/kallisto-transcriptome-indices/releases) or  [`salmon`](http://refgenomes.databio.org) references or build your own
+2. Download the [`salmon`](http://refgenomes.databio.org) references or build your own
 3. Clone this repository or a create new repository from this template
 4. Describe your samples in `samples.csv`
 5. Modify the settings in `config.yaml`
 6. (Optional) If you plan on using a SLURM cluster, fill out the `#SBATCH` directives in `run_pipeline.sh` and the `account` field in `cluster.json`.

+## Resources
+Compute and memory resources are dependent on the number of samples.
+Salmon works well with 8GB for most samples, although some samples have required more memory (up to 16GB).
+DESeq2's memory usage is completely dependent on the number of samples being analyzed.
+For small sample sizes (n = 4 to n = 10), 16GB is recommended to allow transcript-level feature analysis.
+More RAM may be required for larger sample sizes.

 ## Salmon vs Kallisto
-I recommend using `salmon` for quantification as it automatically infers the library strandedness and supports automatic gene annotation via `tximeta`.
-If you prefer to use `kallisto`, make sure to specify the strandedness in the samples file.
+As of April 2022, `bulk-rnaseq` only supports Salmon quantification.
+Older versions supported Kallisto, but this was dropped due to better Salmon integration with tximeta

 ## Sample File Configuration
 `bulk-rnaseq` requires you specify a CSV file with a metadata about samples to analyze.